How you can help migrating birds

 A comprehensive study from 2013 estimates that approximately 25 million bird mortalities from window strikes occur annually in Canada, representing the second biggest direct mortality of birds after domestic cats.
 Similar and more recent studies continue to show comparable trends in bird mortality numbers with 90 per cent of bird strikes mortalities occurring in residential homes, and less than 10 per cent caused from low profile commercial buildings, and one per cent from tall buildings.

 Birds are an important part of nature; they provide insect and rodent population control, pollinate flowers, gardens and agricultural crops, and disperse seeds, while serving as a bio-indicator for the health of an ecosystem.
-As birds populations migrate south during the coming fall weeks, it’s important to protect them throughout their journey.
+As birds populations migrate during the coming weeks, it’s important to protect them throughout their journey.

 Daytime window strikes occur because birds are unable to perceive glass as a hard immovable surface when they see reflections or see vegetation directly through the glass.
 Birds may also perceive their own reflection as another bird in their territory and try to attack it.
 This happens most frequently in the spring when territoriality is high.
 Nighttime strikes occur when nocturnal migrants (including most songbirds) crash into lit windows, as lights divert nocturnal migrants from their original path.